sveltia/sveltia-cms/README.md

 ### Work with a local Git repository

-You can use Sveltia CMS with a local Git repository, just like the [beta feature](https://decapcms.org/docs/beta-features/#working-with-a-local-git-repository) in Netlify/Decap CMS, but Sveltia CMS has simplified the workflow by removing the necessity of the additional configuration and proxy server, thanks to the [File System Access API](https://developer.chrome.com/articles/file-system-access/).
+You can use Sveltia CMS with a local Git repository, just like the [beta feature](https://decapcms.org/docs/beta-features/#working-with-a-local-git-repository) in Netlify/Decap CMS, but Sveltia CMS has simplified the workflow by removing the necessity of the additional configuration (the `local_backend` property) and proxy server, thanks to the [File System Access API](https://developer.chrome.com/articles/file-system-access/) available in some modern browsers.

 1. Launch the local development server for your frontend framework, typically with `npm run dev`.
 1. Visit `http://localhost:[port]/admin/index.html` with [Chrome, Edge or other Chromium-based browser](https://developer.mozilla.org/en-US/docs/web/api/window/showopenfilepicker#browser_compatibility).
 The port number depends on your framework.